 Accommodation in Sydney

-Accommodation: If you’re an international traveller or a visitor to Sydney, you’ll probably need somewhere to stay!
-Being based in Sydney means we have never had to look into accommodation here.
+Accommodation: if you’re an international traveller or a visitor to Sydney, you’ll probably need somewhere to stay!
+Have friends and family in Sydney means we have never had to look into accommodation here.
 Unfortunately, accommodation in Sydney generally isn’t super cheap.

 If you don’t find what you’re looking for on Airbnb, we recommend using Booking.com.
 They’re our favourite accommodation search engine to use otherwise.
 Use our link to find other options for Sydney based accommodation.
 If you’re keen campers, use the WikiCamps or Campermate app to help you search a campsite around the area!